 Select two Public Administration electives ranging from PA 300 to PA 599

 Selected from the courses listed below.
-Please note that at least two out of the four electives selected must be CJ courses.
+Please note that at least two out of the three electives selected must be CJ courses.

 - CJ 305 Professions, Practices and Ethics